• Skip to primary navigation

 • Stock: I prefer to use vegetable or chicken broth rather than water in this recipe, because using stock adds more flavor to the dish.

-• Coconut milk: It is added to give creaminess and also tone down the heat from the curry paste.
+• Coconut milk: This is added to give creaminess and also tone down the heat from the curry paste.
 I usually use full-fat coconut milk, but you’re welcome to use low-fat if you prefer.

 • Rice: I recommend using long-grain, white rice, because it cooks up fluffy and not sticky, with individual grains remaining distinct and firm.
 I find that Jasmine or Basmati rice gives the best consistency, fragrance, and flavor.

-• Chopped fresh cilantro: This gives a huge burst of freshness and also add a nice bright pop of color.
+• Chopped fresh cilantro: This herb gives a huge burst of freshness and also add a nice bright pop of color.

-How to Make Thai Curry Shrimp and Rice
+How to Make Thai Shrimp and Rice

 1. Saute the veggies: Start by cooking some carrots and bell pepper in a bit of coconut oil.